monalabs/mona-uds-client/README.md

 Example code can be found in client/mona_uds_client_test.py.

-In a nutshell, after installing the PyPi package this is the common use:
+In a nutshell, after installing the PyPi package:
+$ pip install mona_uds_client

+This is the common use:

 ```
-from mona_uds_client import MonaUdsClient, MonaSingleMessage
+from mona_uds_client.mona_uds_client import MonaUdsClient, MonaSingleMessage

 # Use User ID as supplied by Mona team here.
 client = MonaUdsClient("test_user")